fredericd/jquery-koha-flipster/README.md

 How to?
 -------

-Install jQuery.Flipster js/css files on your Koha server.
-Required files are `jquery.flipster.min.js` and `jquery.flipster.min.css`.

 Install jQuery.koha.flipster on your Koha server.
-Just copy file `jquery.koha.flipster.js` and `jquery.koha.flipster.css`, or the minified equivalents (-min files).
+Just copy files `jquery.koha.flipster.js` and `jquery.koha.flipster.css`, or their minified equivalents (-min files).

 Create at least one list of Koha biblio records with their biblionumber,